History of The Masters Apprentices in Timeline

 1970: Drum Booking Agency Established

-1970: Voted Top Group in Go-Set Pop Poll
+1970: Go-Set Pop Poll Win

 Loading Video...

-April 1971: Release of Choice Cuts and chart success
+April 1971: Release of Choice Cuts

 Loading Video...

-June 1971: Two Tracks Released as Singles
+June 1971: Nickelodeon Singles Release

 September 1971: Recording at Abbey Road Studios

-In January 1972, EMI released The Masters Apprentices album A Toast to Panama Red.
+In January 1972, EMI released The Masters Apprentices' album A Toast to Panama Red.

-1972: Band Breakup and Final Recording
+1972: Band Line-up Changes and Breakup

 Loading Video...